-When I first started teaching ten years ago, I was extremely sceptical about the effectiveness of online teaching, but since then I have accumulated a lot of experience.
+When I first started teaching in 2004, I was sceptical about the effectiveness of online teaching, but since then I have accumulated a lot of experience.
 I'd like to share with you a few things I've learned along the way.

 Contrary to popular opinion, I recommend starting your online teaching career by working for an established company.
 If your teaching experience is limited and you're not an internet wiz, working for a company can act as an excellent type of 'internship'.
 Admittedly, the money can be low and the hours unreliable, but you'll receive on-the-job training and technical and pedagogical support.
 I started out working for one of the well-known English learning centres.
 I gained valuable skills, experience and the confidence, which later enabled me to go it alone.